noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - serverless: abstracts away the infrastructure layer so you can focus on developing your core product
 - technical maturity: often associated with increased levels of abstractions; a first principle of devops
 - syscall: inspect api calls made at the namespace level
+- OOM killer: out of memory killer: algorithm for finding the oldest & largest process in the system, and kills it to freeup memory for the other processes
+  - its difficult to find out which process has been killed by the OOM killer algorithm
+  - stopping a process doesnt freeup the memory allocated to it, you have to kill it

 ## REST